cheikhcoder/Hackathon-CitoyenSN/README.md

 - **Language Support Expansion**: Add more languages relevant to Senegal.
 - **Advanced Legal Document Analysis**: Extend summarization with entity extraction and deeper legal insights.

----

-This README provides a comprehensive guide to understanding, setting up, and running the **PatrioteSN** project.
-Enjoy exploring the world of legal AI assistance!